IEQLab/pcs_database/README.md

 We welcome contributions to this database from external participats.
 The data in this repository is shared under the following conditions:

 1. **Who the data are shared with**:
-   These repository is public, giving access to general public.
-Only results from manikin measurements will be part of this repository, human subject data will not be included.
+   This repository is public, giving access to general public.

 2. **Where the data are stored**:
    The data are stored in this GitHub repository managed by [IEQ Lab at The University of Sydney](https://www.sydney.edu.au/architecture/our-research/research-labs-and-facilities/indoor-environmental-quality-lab.html).

 3. **Where the data will be published**:
    The data will be published in journal/conference papers and integrated into a web application hosted by UC Berkeley: [https://abc.cbe.berkeley.edu/](https://abc.cbe.berkeley.edu/).

+⚠️ **Please do not include any personal or sensitive information (e.g., subject names, email addresses) in this repository.
+All data must be properly anonymized before sharing.**

 # Contact
 If you have any questions or requests regarding the PCS database, please contact: